Frick Park: History

 Henry Clay Frick's son, Childs Frick, developed his lifelong love of animals in the woods and ravines of the park.
-Childs Frick went on to be a renowned American vertebrate paleontologist, major benefactor and trustee of the American Museum of Natural History.
+Childs Frick went on to be an American vertebrate paleontologist and a major benefactor and trustee of the American Museum of Natural History.

-Over the years, the park grew from the original land in Point Breeze and now includes Squirrel Hill to the border of Edgewood.
+Over the years, the park grew from the original land in Point Breeze to include Squirrel Hill to the border of Edgewood.
 In a city that Frick helped to industrialize, it is one of the few areas of steep ravines and mature woods that remain relatively undisturbed, forming a nature reserve of native plants and abundant wildlife.
 Owls, amphibians, wild turkey, fox, and many mammal species are found in the park.

 On January 28, 2022, the Fern Hollow Bridge, a steel rigid-frame bridge carrying Forbes Avenue across the park at Hot Dog Dam Dog Park collapsed, injuring 10.
 The remains of the bridge landed on and blocked a recreational trail.
+The bridge was rebuilt, and it and the trail below were reopened in December 2022.